HobbsB/rapid-prototype-llm-typescript/README.md

 ## Who this is for — and what you’ll get

-* **Audience:** Mid-Staff level engineers expirmenting with LLM agents/workflows, or those exploring patterns for rapid (yet production grade) implementations.
+* **Audience:** Mid-Staff level engineers experimenting with LLM agents/workflows, or those exploring patterns for rapid (yet production grade) implementations.
 * **You get:**
   * Two core patterns: **Prompt Tasks** (single-shot, typed) and **Agents** (multi-step, tools).
   * A **curated model shortlist** that’s cost-sane and “just works.”